nasa-gibs/gibs-api-docs/docs/access-basics.md

 The [Open Geospatial Consortium (OGC) Web Map Service (WMS)](http://www.opengeospatial.org/standards/wms/){:target="_blank"} provides a way for clients to receive a customized response (e.g. raster image) based on request parameters such as a custom bounding box, dimensions, layer(s) and format.
 Unlike the rigidity enforced through tiled interfaces (e.g. WMTS and TWMS), WMS responses are more flexible and may contain multiple composited layers in a single output.
 Two WMS specifications are currently available and supported by GIBS: 1.1.1 and 1.3.0.
 Both WMS specifications support a single method of image retrieval, Key-Value Pair (KVP).

 #### Service Endpoints
-The following table contains the root service endpoint for each GIBS-supported projection along with sample requests for the WMS GetCapabilities and GetMap requests using both 1.1.1 and 1.3.0 WMS specification versions.
+The following table contains the root service endpoint for each GIBS-supported map projection along with sample requests for the WMS GetCapabilities and GetMap requests using both 1.1.1 and 1.3.0 WMS specification versions.

 |        Projection      |  Endpoint Root  | GetCapabilities | GetMap |
 | ---------------------- | --------------- | --------------- | --------------- |